isomerpages/edb-pix/_build-your-team/Hire local talent/Hire through job portals & recruitment agencies.md

 ### Recruitment agencies
 EDB Connections Concierge links you to a curated network of recruitment and HR solution providers that you may tap on to recruit talent in Singapore.
 For any enquiry sent via Connections Concierge, you can expect a response within three working days.&nbsp;

-Get in touch with a service provider that can help with your recruitment and talent needs&nbsp;[here](https://www.edb.gov.sg/connections-concierge/service-providers.html?tab=general-service-providers&amp;servicecategory=recruitment&amp;hrsolutions).
+Get in touch with a service provider that can help with your recruitment and talent needs&nbsp;<a target="_blank" href="https://www.edb.gov.sg/connections-concierge/service-providers.html?tab=general-service-providers&amp;servicecategory=recruitment&amp;hrsolutions">here.</a>

 <br>
 <br>